 Repeated drug use also affects the prefrontal cortex.
 This part of the brain lets you make plans, think about the future, make decisions, and exercise discipline.
 Changes in the basal ganglia and extended amygdala because of continued drug use influence the prefrontal cortex.
 People who continuously take drugs have a reduced ability to control impulses because of the prolonged effects.

 Scientist Leo Sternbach discovered benzodiazepines, which became available to the public in 1957.
 According to the Center for Substance Abuse Research (CESAR) at the University of Maryland, benzos work by stimulating a neurotransmitter called gamma-Aminobutyric acid (GABA).
-GABA can stop the activity of other neurons or slow it down.
+GABA can stop the activity of other neurons or slow them down.

 Benzodiazepines can improve the effectiveness of GABA, which causes the body’s central nervous system to slow its pulses.
 Two receptors in the body respond to benzodiazepines.
 The first reduces the effects of anxiety, and the second calms you down.